1. Identity of the data controller

 - Timestamp

-Important: We do not store the photos sent, the texts, the prompts, or the AI responses.
+Important: We do not store the photos sent, input texts, or AI responses.
 What we record is operational metadata to sustain quotas, offer support, and diagnose errors.

 3.2.3 Consent records